zenvia/zenvia-openapi-spec/spec/tags/instagram.md

 Get in touch with Zenvia consultants to connect your account.

+## Limitations

 To be able to send messages to a contact, you first need to setup a webhook, which allow you to receive events in the configured URL.
 [Learn more here](#tag/Webhooks).

-## Limitations

-The Instagram API content type and size support for sending messages:
+The Instagram API content type and size support for sending media:

 | Media | Content Type | Media Size |
 |---|---|---|